 Also see the Programme Information Sheet for showcase extracts of outstanding dissertations.

-Programme staff: Professor Iain Borden, Dr Ben Campkin, Professor Mario Carpo, Professor Murray Fraser, Dr Barbara Penner, Dr Peg Rawes, Professor Jane Rendell, Dr Tania Sengupta, Amy Thomas and Dr Robin Wilson.
+Programme staff: Professor Iain Borden, Dr Ben Campkin, Professor Mario Carpo, Dr Edward Denison, Professor Murray Fraser, Dr Barbara Penner, Dr Peg Rawes, Professor Jane Rendell, Dr Tania Sengupta, and Dr Robin Wilson.

-Contributing and affiliated staff: Professor Adrian Forty, and Professor Peter Bishop, Dr Edward Denison, Professor Jonathan Hill, Dr Adrian Lahoud, Professor Frédéric Migayrou; The Survey of London: Professor Andrew Saint, Peter Guillery, Harriet Richardson, Aileen Reid and Colin Thom
+Contributing and affiliated staff: Professor Adrian Forty, and Professor Peter Bishop, Professor Jonathan Hill, Professor Frédéric Migayrou; The Survey of London: Professor Andrew Saint, Peter Guillery, Harriet Richardson, Aileen Reid, Colin Thom and Dr Nina Vollenbroker.

 In addition, visiting professors, architects, critics and researchers regularly contribute to the programme, recently including: